 “It happens all the time, especially if you live in the basement or a first floor apartment,” Eddie Marco, owner of Brooklyn Pest Control, told Gothamist.
 “The pipe is empty, the rat crawls through the pipe and up over the hump and into the porcelain.
 And he can’t get back out.”
 Vector control in Portland, Oregon reportedly receives 10 to 15 calls a year from residents who have found rats, alive and dead, in their toilets.
 Marco’s advice: If you find a rat in your toilet bowl, flush it down—and if it gets into your apartment, call the experts to deal with it.

 It’s less scary than finding a snake or rat, but it’s probably still pretty disconcerting to see a frog hanging out in your toilet bowl.
-It happens to lots of people: Googling “frog in toilet” yields more than 27.3 million results.
+It happens to lots of people: Googling “frog in toilet” yields millions of results.
 One Florida resident found enough frogs in his toilet that he wrote in to the Tampa Bay Times for advice: “How does a frog (of a pretty good size) get in the toilet?
 We had one a number of years ago and then again just Sunday.”
 The newspaper recommended putting a mesh screen over the toilet vent and keeping lights off at night (keeping them on would attract bugs and, therefore, potentially frogs).